esa/pykep/doc/sphinx/documentation/trajopt.rst

     This represents a rendezvous mission to the comet 67P/Churyumov-Gerasimenko modelled as an MGA-1DSM transfer.
     The fly-by sequence selected (i.e. E-EMEE-C) is similar to the one planned for the spacecraft `Rosetta <http://www.esa.int/Our_Activities/Space_Science/Rosetta>`_.
-The objective function considered is the total mission delta V. No launcher model is employed and a final randezvous with the comet is included in the delta V computations.
+The objective function considered is the total mission delta V. No launcher model is employed and a final rendezvous with the comet is included in the delta V computations.

 .. note::